Waste and water management

 *Factory process water other than water that ends up in the product, and water used for drinking, sanitation and irrigation

-We concentrate our water consumption reduction efforts on our water- intensive sites – which we define as a site that uses more than 15,000m3 per year, excluding cooling water.
-These sites are expected to meet our target of less than 250 liters of relative freshwater consumption per ton of product.
-As per our internal, best-in-class benchmark analysis, a site that consumes less than 250 liters per ton of product produced is considered to have “water reuse” measures in place.
-Currently, 34% of our sites (42) meet the definition of a water-intensive site, representing 76% of our total freshwater consumption.
-In 2022, 14 out of the 42 water-intensive sites reached the target.
+We concentrate our water consumption reduction efforts at our water - intensive sites - in water scarce areas - which we define as a site that uses more than 15,000m3 per year, excluding cooling water.
+These sites are expected to meet our target of less than 250 liters of relative fresh water consumption per ton of product.
+As per our internal, best-in-class benchmark analysis, a site that consumes less than 250 liters per ton of product produced is considered to have water reuse measures in place.

 Total fresh water use